Ankur4532/CODSOFT/README.md

-# Utkarsh Mishra's CODSOFT Android App Development Projects
+# Ankur Singh's CODSOFT Android App Development Projects

-Welcome to Utkarsh Mishra's repository containing a collection of Android Studio projects!
+Welcome to Ankur's repository containing a collection of Android Studio projects!
 This repository houses five exciting projects: VTOP, QUOTES, ToDo, TimeTuner, and Notify.
 Each project serves a specific purpose and showcases different functionalities.

 ## Table of Contents